 - Report to the Special Olympics program staff liaison (the program/area director or the Director of Competition and Games).

 An individual interested in becoming a Unified Sports® trainer must be a certified Unified Sports® coach and attend the Unified Sports® Trainer Training.

 The Unified Sports® trainer will assist the area training director and program/area director with Unified Sports® trainings and programs.

 The Unified Sports® trainer will conduct at least one Unified Sports® training school annually.

-The Unified Sports® trainer will maintain certification by attending the training manager recertification and the area conference.
+The Unified Sports® trainer will maintain certification by attending the training manager recertification.